 Today I have some planting tips for container gardens and how we find garden supplies on the cheap.

 When we’re looking to add some charm to our garden, we look for large organized yard sales where we can find both plants and planters.
 A few weeks ago, we attended one such sale that was raising money for a seniors association.
 We found BRAND NEW planters for only $1 – and because we got there early in the morning, I spied a plant stand hiding behind the table (which you’ll see later in the reveal).
 I scored 3 pots and the stand for only $6.00!
 At retail I think it would easily have cost well over $40 to purchase!We didn’t find any plants that we liked at this particular sale but we did find some succulents a week earlier at a street festival for just a dollar or two each.
 I used them in the hypertufa planter I made last year.
 It looked scant when we first planted it.

 Before long the succulents spread and filled in the hypertufa planter.
-The chair we found curbside looked lush as the plant material spilled over the sides!
+The chair we found curbside looked lush as the plant material grew and spilled over the sides!

 Another tip for finding plants on the cheap is to look at your local big box or even grocery stores.
 They often have seasonal displays outside the store in summer – that sometimes even spill into the parking lot – for very reasonable prices.
 We found three stunning plants at our local Canadian Tire for only $2.15 each – a fraction of what we would pay at a nursery.
 They were tiny at the time of purchase but soon grew huge while they were waiting for me to decide where to plant them (if you didn’t get a lot of rain like we did, you might have to water them often to keep them alive in their tiny pots)!